Solubility: Conversion of solubility values

 Conversion between these various ways of measuring solubility may not be trivial, since it may require knowing the density of the solution — which is often not measured, and cannot be predicted.
 While the total mass is conserved by dissolution, the final volume may be different from both the volume of the solvent and the sum of the two volumes.

 Moreover, many solids (such as acids and salts) will dissociate in non-trivial ways when dissolved; conversely, the solvent may form coordination complexes with the molecules or ions of the solute.
 In those cases, the sum of the moles of molecules of solute and solvent is not really the total moles of independent particles solution.
-To sidestep that problem, the solubility per mole of solution is usually computed and quoted as if the solute does not dissociate or form complexes -- that is, by pretending that the mole amount of solution is the sum of the mole amounts of the two substances.
+To sidestep that problem, the solubility per mole of solution is usually computed and quoted as if the solute does not dissociate or form complexes—that is, by pretending that the mole amount of solution is the sum of the mole amounts of the two substances.

 Qualifiers used to describe extent of solubility

-The extent of solubility ranges widely, from infinitely soluble (without limit, i. e. miscible) such as ethanol in water, to essentially insoluble, such as titanium dioxide in water.
+The extent of solubility ranges widely, from infinitely soluble (without limit, i.e. miscible) such as ethanol in water, to essentially insoluble, such as titanium dioxide in water.
 A number of other descriptive terms are also used to qualify the extent of solubility for a given application.
-For example, U.S. Pharmacopoeia gives the following terms, according to the mass msv of solvent required to dissolve one unit of mass msu of solute: (The solubilities of the examples are approximate, for water at 20-25 °C.)
+For example, U.S. Pharmacopoeia gives the following terms, according to the mass msv of solvent required to dissolve one unit of mass msu of solute: (The solubilities of the examples are approximate, for water at 20–25 °C.)

 The thresholds to describe something as insoluble, or similar terms, may depend on the application.
 For example, one source states that substances are described as "insoluble" when their solubility is less than 0.1 g per 100 mL of solvent.

 Molecular view

 Solubility occurs under dynamic equilibrium, which means that solubility results from the simultaneous and opposing processes of dissolution and phase joining (e.g. precipitation of solids).
-The solubility equilibrium occurs when the two processes proceed at equal and opposite rates.
+A stable state of the solubility equilibrium occurs when the rates of dissolution and re-joining are equal, meaning the relative amounts of dissolved and non-dissolved materials are equal.
+If the solvent is removed, all of the substance that had dissolved is recovered.

 The term solubility is also used in some fields where the solute is altered by solvolysis.
 For example, many metals and their oxides are said to be "soluble in hydrochloric acid", although in fact the aqueous acid irreversibly degrades the solid to give soluble products.
-It is also true that most ionic solids are dissolved by polar solvents, but such processes are reversible.
+Most ionic solids dissociate when dissolved in polar solvents.
 In those cases where the solute is not recovered upon evaporation of the solvent, the process is referred to as solvolysis.
 The thermodynamic concept of solubility does not apply straightforwardly to solvolysis.